This is an iHeart podcast here for our final news roundup and information overload.

 A lot of corruption scandals in his administration.

-So I guess it's not a surprise that Mdami won, but the question is where does it go from here?
+So I guess it's not a surprise that Mdami won, but the question is, where does it go from here?

-Can this guy actually win in New York?
+And then we're going to pause at the question: can this guy actually win in New York?

 Well, let's talk about some of his more problematic beliefs.

-Uh, I think it's cut four, where he's using some phraseology that has historic significance.
+I think it's cut four, where he's using some phraseology that has historic significance.

 Let's listen to cut four here.